Research

 Ongoing Projects

-Thrombin activation and lung lymphatic thrombosis in the pathogenesis of COPD
+Thrombin activation and lung lymphatic thrombosis in lymphatic vascular function

 Our recent work uncovered that LEC injury and lymphatic vessel thrombosis are early events after cigarette smoke exposure.
-We have also identified lung lymphatic thrombosis in human lung tissue from patients with COPD that is linked to COPD severity.
+We have found that lung lymphatic express thrombin receptors at similar levels as the blood vasculature, but their function is not defined.

 Defining lung lymphatic endothelial cell heterogeneity and mapping the lymphatic response to injury